eclipse-tractusx/managed-service-orchestrator/README.md

 Authentication for the backend is handled via an Keycloak.
 This can be set in the configuration file.

 ## API health check URL
-We can check the health check for Managed Service Orchestrator by using below URL:
+We can check the health for Managed Service Orchestrator by using below URL:
 - https://<example.com>/actuator/health

 ### EDC